huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Configure the Network Security Group

-To maximize the visibility of internet-based attacks, the default inbound security rules were modified by creating a custom rule named **DANGER-AllowAnyCustomInbound**.

-This rule permits **all inbound traffic from any source on any port**, intentionally removing network-level protection so that attackers can freely interact with the virtual machine.
-Although this configuration is highly insecure and would never be implemented in a production environment, it is ideal for demonstrating how quickly publicly exposed systems begin receiving malicious traffic.
+A custom NSG rule named **DANGER_AllowAnyCustomInbound** was created to allow all inbound traffic and intentionally expose the virtual machine.

 <img src="assets/image 5.png" width="900">